aershov24/FSC_Candidates_Test/README.md

 * www.datatechnotes.com
 * etc ...

-⚠️ **Warning**: Don't use information from the websites with bad english grammar and poor QAs quality like:
+⚠️ **Warning**: Don't use/copy information from the websites with bad grammar and poor QAs quality.
+We won't accept QAs that will be copied from shady sources.
+You can recognize these sites by deficient crappy design, tons of ads, lack of formatting and content _with no attribution to the sources_ like:

+* onlineinterviewquestions.com
 * geekforgeeks.com
-* onlineinterviewquestions.com
-* etc...
+* etc ...

 💡 **Hint**: Don't blindly copy all answers from one source for the same topic.
 Try to find at least 2-3 source of the information and choose the best explanation **you like most**.